Workers’ Comp Lawyers in OKC

-Oklahoma Work Comp Hip, Knee & Other Lower Joint Injury Settlements
+Have You Obtained The Oklahoma Workers’ Comp Hip, Knee & Other Lower Joint Injury Benefits you are owed?

 NOTE: Oklahoma Courts have determined that the term ACCIDENT means just that and only applies to any event or occurrence involving factors not personal to the employee that: (1) were unforeseen, unplanned, unexpected and most importantly, unintended; (2) occurred at a specific time and otherwise identifiable place; (3) was unaccompanied and independent of any sickness, mental illness or other independent or intervening injury or condition affecting the worker.